alicezwatson/personal-data-pollution/README.md

+# If Data is the New Oil, Let's Make a Molotov
+This project is a work in progress.<br>
+Take is with a grain of salt and a spoonful of sugar.<br>
+Right now it is pretty much just the intro and some placeholder sections on threat modeling.

 # Introduction

-It feels like nowadays our data gets used against us as much—if not more—than for us.
+It feels like nowadays our data gets used against us as much—if not more—than for us.<br>
 With the current state of online tracking and surveillance, controlling *who* knows *what* about you is a daunting task.

 Locking the digital doors and shuttering your Windows™ only goes so far.

-Our goal is to render useless the kinds of data that are: scraped and sold by data brokers, collected by ISPs and companies for targeted advertising, used by Fortnite players and other malicious individuals for doxxing attacks, identity theft, and account takeovers, or by abusers, stalkers, governments, and law enforcement, for surveillance and harassment.
+Our goal is to render as useless as possible the kinds of data that are: scraped and sold by data brokers, collected by ISPs and companies for targeted advertising, used by Fortnite players and other malicious individuals for doxxing attacks, identity theft, and account takeovers, or by abusers, stalkers, governments, and law enforcement, for surveillance and harassment.

 But first,
 > Have you've heard about this week's sponsor, ShiTsec VPN with new *Shift*Blame™ technology?
 It's the free-to-play VPN service that's worth every penny!
 ShiTsec's patented technology works by selling you a subscription.
 It's that simple.